 I have had to make huge changes in my life.
 I don’t talk to most of my old friends and I’ve had to come to terms with the fact that my life is going to be different.
 I've had to accept the fact that I have an addiction to alcohol and drugs, and that I will never really know all the causes of drug addiction for me.
 I've had to come to terms with the idea that there is no ‘cure' for addiction to alcohol and drugs.

-**Sometime around 10 months sober, I relapsed.
-You can read about other parts of my story on the pages below.
+**Sometime around 10 months sober, I relapsed (August of 2010).
+You can read about MY RELAPSE and other parts of my story and recovery on the pages below.

 Jan 08, 20 10:54 AM

 Can you tell me exactly what this site does.
 Does your story go beyond this page?
 Can you share in other ways?